YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

   * Gain +5% FP/AA/Evasion for every OTHER USS BB/CA in the fleet, up to +15%.
   * Main Gun ammo is overrideen to SHS (60/135/115, shells fire at extremely high angles and fall from the sky) and salvo damage increases the farther the shots land, up to +30% dmg.

-* Recommended Loadouts:
-  * [Lategame Bossing] 406MK1; 128SKC; Twin 40mm Bofors STAAG; Type 1 Shell; SG Radar
-  * [General Purpose] 406MK1; 128SKC; Twin 40mm Bofors STAAG; Type 1 Shell; Super Heavy Shell
-  * [Poverty] 406MK1; 128SKC; 40mm Quad Bofors; Type 91 Shell; Autoloader (mobs) or SG Radar (boss)

 * Desc: Massachusetts shoots for the stars, but the aim isn't quite there.
->On paper she'd easily be T1 material, as the self-buffs are both significant and easily achieved while the SHS ammo type and its enhanced AP modifiers allow her to damage Light Armour... but it also severely reduces both the splash radius of the shots AND their scatter, piledriving her chances to hit even slowly moving targets into the ground.
+>On paper she'd easily be T1 material, as the self-buffs are both significant and easily achieved while the enhanced AP modifiers allow her to damage Light Armour... but firing into the stratosphere lengthens the shots' travel time to the point where she struggles hitting at all, making the gains pretty much moot.
 If you can guarantee your target won't be moving around much at all and is bigger than a CL, a very solid pick; if you can't, best look elsewhere.

 ![BB](https://azurlane.koumakan.jp/w/images/8/80/South_DakotaChibi.png "USS South Dakota") - **[USS South Dakota](https://azurlane.koumakan.jp/South_Dakota)**